kodhusco/kodhus-ui/README.md

 ---
 ## Collaboration
-* For collaboration, modify your additions/changes in a new branch and create a pull request to master branch
+* For collaboration, create a pull request with your changes/additions.
+We will get to it as soon as possible.